automenta/sgjs/README.md

 - **Camera Space:** The coordinate system relative to the camera, where nodes are transformed before being rendered.
 - **Screen Space:** The coordinate system of the canvas, where pixels are drawn.

-## 🖱️ Input Handling

-The input handlers are responsible for processing mouse and touch events, allowing users to interact with the scene graph.
-They translate user input into actions like panning, zooming, and selecting nodes.

-### 🐭 Mouse Events

-Mouse events are used to handle interactions with the scene graph using a mouse.

-- **Click:** A single mouse button press and release.
-- **Drag:** Holding down a mouse button and moving the mouse.
-- **Wheel Scroll:** Rotating the mouse wheel.

-### 👆 Touch Events

-Touch events are used to handle interactions with the scene graph using a touch screen.

-- **Tap:** A single touch press and release.
-- **Swipe:** Holding down a touch and moving the finger across the screen.
-- **Pinch Gesture:** Two fingers touching the screen and moving them closer together or further apart.

-### 🕴️ Gesture Recognition

-Gesture recognition is used to identify and interpret complex user input, such as swipes, pinches, and rotations.

-- **Gesture Recognizer:** A component that analyzes touch events and identifies gestures.
-- **Gesture Handler:** A component that responds to recognized gestures.

 ## 🚀 Performance Optimizations

 The ZUI system employs various optimization techniques to ensure smooth rendering, even for large and complex scenes.